-The Greetland Academy was designated a Teaching School in April 2014 with Whitehill Community Academy.
-From the 1st September 2017 The Greetland Academy had sole responsibility for the Teaching School 'Teamworks Teaching School Alliance'.
+From the 1st September 2017 The Greetland Academy has had sole responsibility for the Teaching School 'Teamworks Teaching School Alliance' (previously a shared responsibility).
 The areas of responsibility of a teaching school alliance include ITT, School to School Support and Continuing Professional Development.
-Teamworks works with partners across the local authority areas of Calderdale, Leeds, Bradford, Kirklees and Oldham to deliver on these responsibilities.

-In July 2015 The Greetland Academy was designated as a SCITT (School Centred Initial Teacher Training) by the Department of Education, which became operational on 1st September 2016.
-The collaborating partners for the SCITT are Crossley Heath Grammar School (Mosaic) and The University of Huddersfield.
-In the reporting period 18 NQTs across primary and secondary phases of education were trained and employed in schools.
+Teamworks works with partners across the local authority areas of Calderdale, Leeds, Bradford, Kirklees, Tameside, Wigan and Oldham to deliver on these responsibilities.
+The Greetland Academy has also been designated as a SCITT (School Centred Initial Teacher Training) by the Department of Education since 1st September 2016.
+The collaborating partners for the SCITT are schools across the region and The University of Huddersfield.
+In the reporting period, 29 NQTs across primary and secondary phases of education were trained and employed in schools within the surrounding area.